 Work?
 Play?
 Both!
 This miniature dress shirt DIY dog bandana is made from recycled shirt materials, restyled into a mini dog-sized bandana shirt.
 Because, why not?
-This bandana looks like my husband’s favourite work shirts (it’s made from one of them, after all), right down to the miniaturised chest pocket.
+This DIY dress shirt dog bandana looks like my husband’s favourite work shirts (it’s made from one of them, after all), right down to the miniaturised chest pocket.
 Now the boys can look just like their Dad.
 Hehehe.

 Designing Our Mini Dress Shirt DIY Dog Bandana

-Instead of using a section from the actual shirt front, I opted to create a fake shirt front using material from another section of the shirt with a piece of the button placket (button side).
+Instead of using a section from the actual shirt front, I created a fake shirt front using material from another section of the shirt with a piece of the button placket (button side).
 In my case, this was a more efficient way to cut and use material.
 It also allowed me to switch the direction of the materials.
-I like the look of the lines on the body running on a diagonal, matching the shape of the bandana itself (totally optional, of course).
+I like the look of the diagonal lines on the main body, matching the shape of the bandana (totally optional, of course).
 The different orientation helps the pocket and placket to stand out a little more in the design despite being matched fabric.

 I backed the bandana with plain blue from another shirt.
-It isn’t intended to be used as a reversible bandana, but making it this way covers the reverse of the stitched accents on the front and also helps to give a little more structure to the lightweight shirting material.
+It isn’t intended to be used as a reversible bandana, but making it this way covers the reverse of the stitched accents on the front.
+It also helps to give a little more structure to the lightweight shirting material.

 Straight vs. Curved Dog Bandana Necklines

-When I make dog bandanas, I usually work with a straight-edged triangle bandana shape.
+When I make dog bandanas, I usually work with a straight-edged triangle bandana shape, whether standard sewing or serged edges.
 I typically roll the top edge, and then tie the bandana in place.
 Simple and stylish.
 And versatile, too, if the bandana has two different sides for style variations.
 The body of the bandana will naturally fold around the neck and chest when worn.
 For this bandana I made an exception so that the shirt front would sit straighter when worn, and cut the neck edge as a gently rounded curve.

 Materials and Supplies

-To make a similar rmini dress shirt DIY dog bandana, you will need:
+To make a similar DIY dress shirt dog bandana, you will need:

 - Salvaged shirt materials (or other pre-washed/shrunk fabric of your preference)